-The following is an excerpt of an article co-authored by Angela W. Russell, Partner, Wilson Elser Moskowitz Edelman & Dicker LLP and Michael Wong, JD, Executive Director of Physician-Patient Alliance for Health & Safety (PPAHS).
+The following is an excerpt of an article on obstetric malpractice co-authored by Angela W. Russell, Partner, Wilson Elser Moskowitz Edelman & Dicker LLP and Michael Wong, JD, Executive Director of Physician-Patient Alliance for Health & Safety (PPAHS).
 It first appeared on Healthcare Business Today on July 28, 2017.
 Read the full article here.

 Accidents can happen.

 In the case of hospital care, the stakes are high, with errors potentially resulting in serious adverse events or even death.
 In the field of obstetrics & gynecology, these incidences can have a deeply personal impact, affecting the lives of mother, baby, family, and attending clinicians.
 It’s not surprising, then, that in the most catastrophic cases, the costs of obstetric malpractice suits can be astronomical.

 While it can be crass to speak about human life in the context of cost, the reality is that sensitivity to legal risk has had an impact on the way that doctors practice.
 A 2012 survey conducted by the American Congress of Obstetricians & Gynecologists (ACOG) revealed that over half (51%) of OB-Gyn respondents made a change to their practice in a three-year period as a direct result of liability costs or availability.
 Some of these changes include increasing the number of C-section deliveries, reducing or stopping major surgeries, and even stopping their gynecology practice altogether.